10 Best Nasal Sprays for COVID-19 (2023)

 The company’s Nitric Oxide Nasal Spray (NONS), under the brand name Enovid, is designed to kill SARs-CoV-2, the virus that causes COVID-19, in the upper airways, preventing it from incubating and spreading to the lungs.
 The spray is undergoing clinical trial in the UK and is currently in Phase II prevention and efficacy trial in Canada.

-8. BioBlock®, a Novel Prophylactic Nasal Spray With Antibodies Against SARS-CoV-2 Developed by Icosagen, Has Received Marketing Authorization and Is Available for Sale in Estonia
+10. BioBlock®, a Prophylactic Nasal Spray With Antibodies Against SARS-CoV-2

 BioBlock® is a natural product derived from bovine colostrum collected from cows hyperimmunized with the SARS-CoV-2 viral spike protein.
 Bovine colostrum is milk produced by cows within the first few days after giving birth that contains antibodies that provide passive immunity to the newborn calves.
 BioBlock® is produced from colostrum that, along with other naturally occurring beneficial antibodies, contains antibodies against SARS-CoV-2.